Abkhazia conflict: Background

-In the 10th century, Kingdom of Abkhazia played an important role in Unification of the Georgian realm.
-Through dynastic succession, Bagrat Bagrationi united Kingdom of Abkhazia, Southern Georgian Kingdom of the Iberians and Eastern Georgian territories of Kartli under single political entity, Kingdom of Georgia.
+In the 10th century, Kingdom of Abkhazia played an important role in the unification of the Georgian realm.
+Through dynastic succession, Bagrat Bagrationi united Kingdom of Abkhazia, Southern Georgian Kingdom of the Iberians and Eastern Georgian territories of Kartli under a single political entity, Kingdom of Georgia.
 Duchy of Tskhumi was established on the territory of Abkhazia, which later was transformed into Duchy of Abkhazia.
 The Kingdom became the largest entity in the Caucasus by the 12th century.
 However, in the late 15th century, the civil strife within the Kingdom of Georgia led to its dissolution.
 Various new Georgian kingdoms arose in its place, such as Kingdom of Kakheti and Kingdom of Kartli in the Eastern Georgia, Samtskhe-Saatabago in the Southern Georgia and Kingdom of Imereti in the Western Georgia.
 The latter consisted of three principalities: Principality of Mingrelia, Principality of Guria and Principality of Abkhazia.
 Eventually Kingdom of Imereti declined due to power struggle within its ruling elites and constant Ottoman invasions, leading to these principalities gaining semi-independent status as they frequently acted independently and at times titled themselves as kings.
 In the 1570s, the Ottoman navy occupied the fort of Tskhumi on the Abkhazian coastline, turning it into the Turkish fortress of Suhum-Kale (hence, the modern name of the city of Sukhumi).
 In 1555, Georgia and the whole South Caucasus became divided between the Ottoman and Safavid Persian empires per the Peace of Amasya, with Abkhazia, along with all of western Georgia, remaining in the hands of the Ottomans.
 As a result, Abkhazia came under the increasing influence of Turkey and Islam, gradually losing its cultural and religious ties with the rest of Georgia.
-According to the Soviet historical science, Turkey, after the conquest has aimed at obliterating the material and spiritual culture of Abkhazia and forcibly convert the population to Islam.
+According to the Soviet historical science, Turkey, after the conquest aimed at obliterating the material and spiritual culture of Abkhazia and forcibly converting the population to Islam.